dynamodan/ppmadapter/README.md

 This is a userspace application that reads the PPM audio stream produced by many RC controllers, and produces a virtual joystick using the uinput system.

+This was forked from [floft/ppmadapter](https://github.com/floft/ppmadapter) because it seemed more up to date, but I had to fix an issue with not enough arguments in each key being sent in the events key `ecodes.EV_ABS`.
+(See my commit d997209).
+After that it worked.
+I'm not really a python programmer so this was tricky to figure out.

-This was forked from [amckee/ppmadapter](https://github.com/amckee/ppmadapter) that provided a Python 3 compatible version of PPM Adapter.
-However, it seemed not to work with my controller, so I modified it to use the PPM to TX logic (but still being userspace not requiring a user-compiled kernel module) at [nexx512/txppm/ppm.c](https://github.com/nexx512/txppm/blob/master/software/ppm.c).
+And this was forked from [amckee/ppmadapter](https://github.com/amckee/ppmadapter) that provided a Python 3 compatible version of PPM Adapter.
+However, it seemed not to work with his controller, so he had modified it to use the PPM to TX logic (but still being userspace not requiring a user-compiled kernel module) at [nexx512/txppm/ppm.c](https://github.com/nexx512/txppm/blob/master/software/ppm.c).